 Analyzes time series data to recognize patterns over time

 To effectively identify patterns over time in surveillance data, Long Short-Term Memory Networks (LSTMs) are employed due to their proficiency in analyzing time series data.
-LSTMs excel in managing and learning from the massive, continuous influx of information, which is vital when you're dealing with high-dimensional data typical in surveillance scenarios.
+LSTMs excel in managing and learning from the massive, continuous influx of information, which is vital when you're dealing with the high-dimensional data typical in surveillance scenarios.
 Here's how they stand out:

 Adapts to behavior changes, making it suitable for sequential video data

 LSTMs not only identify patterns but also modify dynamically to behavioral changes in sequential video data, making them highly effective for surveillance applications.
 As these networks learn from the data over time, they excel in semi-supervised anomaly detection, continuously improving their accuracy in spotting abnormal frames.
-Unlike traditional models, LSTMs can adjust when new, unexpected patterns of behavior arise, ensuring robust surveillance without constant manual updates.
-This flexibility reduces computational response time, essential for real-time applications where delays can compromise security.
+U

 5. Autoencoders